aitor-ibarguren/llm_wrappers/README.md

 ## Getting Started

-The current implementation offers a Python class that acts as a wrapper to facilitate the management of [Flan-T5](https://huggingface.co/docs/transformers/model_doc/flan-t5) language model, including the model loading and text generation, as well as advanced functionalities such as model training or efficient fine-tuning (PEFT-LoRA).
+The current implementation offers a Python classes that act as wrappers to facilitate the management of Large Language Models, including the model loading and text generation, as well as advanced functionalities such as model training or efficient fine-tuning (PEFT-LoRA).

 A very basic example of the use of the *flan_t5_wrapper* Python class is shown below.
 This code snippet loads (downloads) the pre-trained `google/flan-t5-small` model and generates text based on the text included in the `input` variable.